cryptomator/cryptomator.github.io/content/nis-2-guideline.en.md

 ## Introduction

 In the wake of the new [NIS 2 Directive](https://eur-lex.europa.eu/eli/dir/2022/2555/en), which comes into force in October 2024, companies will have to pay more attention to cybersecurity.
-Tools such as Cryptomator, which offers the highest security standards through end-to-end encryption and as [open source software](https://cryptomator.org/open-source/), can help to meet the new requirements.
+Tools such as Cryptomator, which offers the highest security standards through end-to-end encryption and as [open-source software](https://cryptomator.org/open-source/), can help to meet the new requirements.

 ## What is the NIS 2 Directive?